raunackt/naksatra-tracker/README.md

 **7th December, 2023:**

 The application is highly inaccurate and only shows the moon's passage through a _nakṣatra_ every hour, without considering the actual position of the moon in sky and in the relative area of _nakṣatra_.
-The _nakṣatra_-s have also been evenly placed, each _nakṣatra_-image being 256x256 pixels, hence this is also highly inaccurate.
+The _nakṣatra_-s have also been evenly placed, each _nakṣatra_-image being 256x256 pixels, hence depicting a very wrong distance and are not to scale.

 The update is hourly since updating every second is currently pointless in a 2D-plane and also the value is too small for tracking and maintenance.